mbaksheev/clickhouse-table-graph/README.md

 - ClickHouse server running and credentials to access it
 #### Build and run
  - checkout the repository
  - run `go build -o bin/ ./...` to build the CLI application.
 This command will build the binaries `chtg-cli` and save it to the `bin` directory.
+Note: please check Go [documentation](https://go.dev/doc/tutorial/compile-install) for details.
  - run `./bin/chtg-cli` to start the CLI application

 Use the following flags to specify configuration options: